The body and sex

 Other sensitive areas

 Most people also have other areas of the body that are sensitive to touch.
 These can be an important part of their sex life.
 They are sometimes called erogenous areas.
-Sensitive areas vary from person to person.
+Sensitive areas are different for each person.
 They may include:

 • the chest area, breasts or nipples